Unearth Whyalla's natural wonders.

 The annual migration of the Australian Giant Cuttlefish ‘Sepia apama’ to the waters of the upper Spencer Gulf is one of the most spectacular natural events in the Australian marine environment; the aggregation off Whyalla is unique in the world.
 The Giant Cuttlefish are easily viewed snorkelling and best filmed diving.

-Some infrastructure has been installed at Black Point and Stony Point to enable access into the sea to experience the cuttlefish.
+Infrastructure has been installed at Black Point and Stony Point to enable access into the sea to experience the cuttlefish.

 At Stony Point at the Santos western boundary fence there is an established platform with seating and interpretive signage, and a 60 metre pathway made of recycled materials which leads down over the rocks to the high water mark (access to the Santos side of the fence line is prohibited).